-The Office of Attorney Regulation Counsel presented 106 public speeches in 2003.
-The talks were to bar associations, law schools, civic organizations, and the general public.
-Literally hundreds of attorneys and members of the public attended the various public-speaking engagements.
+The Office of Attorney Regulation Counsel presented 90 public speeches in 2005.
+The talks were to bar associations, law schools, civic organizations, and the general public throughout the State of Colorado.
+Literally thousands of attorneys and members of the public attended the various public-speaking engagements.
 Additionally, Regulation Counsel attorneys regularly participate as speakers in national forums.
+Attorneys within the office also participate in pro bono activities.